Picture this: You spend a long day toiling away at work. You come home, catch a breath, open Instagram and start scrolling.

 Isn’t this what we travel for?

-And I’ll tell you something EVEN cooler than everything written above:
+And I’ll tell you something even cooler:

 So let’s not feel pressured by bucket lists.
 Ever heard someone discuss bucket lists at bars?
 I haven’t.